tellae/starling/README.md

 You can find the outputs of the scenario in the output folder.
 In this case, its data/models/SB_VS/example_nantes/outputs/.

-KPI files (.csv.bz2) can be visualised with any spreadsheet software.
+KPI files (.csv.gz) can be visualised with any spreadsheet software.

 The visualisation file (.geojson) can be uploaded to the web application [Kite](https://kite.tellae.fr/) to visualise the simulation run.